dataninjafi/DevelopingDataProducts/documentation.md

 [Here](http://sneik-.github.io/hiekkalaatikko/testi.html#/) is a slide presentation about the app.
 It was part of the course work.

 Android users!
-I noticed that some android devices (Samsung s3, s5 and some Android tablet) have a problem resolving DNS address of the slide presentation, even with different browsers.
-This a most likely a Android related bug: Android OS can't handle the presentation url with dash in it.
+I noticed that Android devices (tested with Samsung galaxy s3, s5 and some Android tablet) have a problem resolving DNS address of the slide presentation, even with different browsers.
+This a most likely a Android related bug: Android OS can't handle the presentation url with dash in it (4 other OS had no problems).
 While this bug is unsolved you can only open the presentation with a other OS than Android.

 **Data**